SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/hdi-container.png)

-    It is also visisble within the add database dialog of the SAP HANA database explorer.
+    It is also visible within the add database dialog of the SAP HANA database explorer.

-    >The SAP HANA database explorer is able to connect to the HDI container without providing credentials as it is able to look up the service key mentioned below  to connect and browse the HDI container.
+    >The SAP HANA database explorer can connect to the HDI container without providing credentials as it is able to look up the service key mentioned below  to connect and browse the HDI container.

     ![](images/add-HDI-in-dbx.png)